 - Return to the main window and click on Specialty servers

 - Click Obfuscated Servers to connect to the nearest obfuscated server, depending on your location

 - Alternatively, click the … button to choose a specific country and server

 2. Try another VPN protocol

-If China blocks specific ports used by NordVPN and other VPN services, you can get around this by changing ports.
-And the easiest way to do this is by using another VPN protocol since each protocol uses a specific type of encryption and particular port numbers.
+If China blocks specific ports used by NordVPN and other VPN services, you can try and switch to another protocol.
+Each protocol uses a specific type of encryption and particular port numbers.

 The NordVPN team recommends using the NordLynx protocol in countries with Internet restrictions.